ert78gb/copy-s3-bucket/readme.md

 2) Install dependencies `$ npm ci`
 3) Copy the `.env-example` file as `.env` and fill the connection information. `$ cp .env-example .env`
 4) Start the script `$ node index.js`
+5) Check the `result.json` in the working directory.
+Is it contains any error or not.
+If it contains then repeat from step 5.
+The script try copy only the objects that are missing from the destination bucket or has error in the `result.json`

 ## TODO

 - Better progress bar
+- Better final report